Mohammad-Eshtaiwi/reading-notes/Forms-and-JS-Events.md

 # forms

-Use it to take data from the user then we submit the data and do an an event.
+Use it to take data from the user then we submit the data and do an event.

 ## types of inputs